rromannissen/appmod-enablement/README.md

 ?
 Value of Claim Name : customers-pvc
 ```

 A pvc for the customers service has been provided in the Tekton configuration to avoid having to download dependencies on each run of the pipeline.
-The definition for this pvc is available in the *tekton* directory in this repository.
+The definition for this pvc is also available in the *customers-tomcat-gitops/tekton* subdirectory in this repository.

 ## Application Configuration Model for GitOps